Circular Cities 2050

 Daily life in a Circular City is inclusive and co creative by design.

 Education is at the core of the Circular City experience.
-As students of the universe, we are seekers of truth, driven towards a greater understanding of life on Earth and beyond.
+As students of the universe, we are seekers of truth, driven towards a greater understanding of life on Earth, and the great beyond.

 As builders, artists, and engineers we understand the challenges now present in the 21th century.
 Calculating in evolutionary time—this is our survival of the fittest moment.

-Social Enterprise is the financial HUB for a Circular City, the engine—diversifying opportunity for its citizens to follow their intuition, to chase their dreams, adding a more dynamic dimension to main street, redefining the notion of work as play.
+Social Enterprise is the financial HUB for the Circular City—diversifying opportunity for its citizens to follow their intuition, to chase their dreams, adding a more dynamic dimension to main street, redefining the notion of work as play.

-From home, a Circular City is a network of Urban Villages—a 15 minute city—creatively accessible and environmentally sound.
+From home, a Circular City is a network of Urban Villages—creatively accessible and environmentally sound.
 Through the lens of a just transition access to meaningful work, housing, healthcare, and social mobility is a right—the Circular City is a high-tech enterprise designed for economic & urban regeneration.

-At scale—the global goal is to ignite and inspire a clean energy revolution that is both robust and open to change.
+At scale, the global goal in the race to zero is to ignite and inspire a clean energy revolution that is both robust, and open to change.

-Most importantly, with on-demand manufacturing partnered with maker movements, artisans, craftsmen, and tradesmen we will no longer be dependent on our seaports for the transport of the goods and services we are all dependent on.
-And as we begin to alleviate our dependency on our seaports we begin to lessen our impact on ocean ecosystems, allowing for their recovery.
+Most importantly, when on-demand manufacturing is partnered with maker movements, artisans, craftsmen, and tradesmen, our local economies will no longer be dependent on our ports for the transport and warehousing of the goods we are all dependent on.

 The Circular City integrates agriculture into the very fabric of the Urban Village, ushering in the next great agricultural revolution.
 Inner city food security combines local solutions like the high-tech efficiency of vertical farming, aquaculture, and agrivoltaics while the rewilding of our built environment has opened up more space for regenerative urban farming practices and animal husbandry—all coexisting in a pea-patch communal setting.

-Resiliency in a Circular City is driven by the need for more creative diversity.
+Resiliency in a Circular City is driven by the need for more equity, creative diversity, and environmental justice.

 A Circular City is first and foremost the applied logistics of a global circular economy—an industrial system based on three principles: design out waste and pollution, keep material flows circulating indefinitely, while regenerating Earth ecosystems.